Steady Ring-Shaped Vortex Sheets: Proof of the main theorem

-This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics Geometry Structure and through grant number 531098047.
-The authors thank Franck Sueur and Lukas Niebel for valuable discussions.
+\begin{funding} This work was produced while the first author was a doctoral student at the University of M\"unster.
+It is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics -- Geometry -- Structure, and through grant number 531098047. \end{funding} \begin{ack} The authors thank Franck Sueur and Lukas Niebel for valuable discussions. \end{ack}